 “I am the Lord”; “I am that I am”; “I am.” : Cf. Exodus 3:14.

 That which I greatly feared had at last come upon me : Job 3:25.
 Lewis used the same phrase in a very different context in his last book, Letters to Malcolm (1964), chapter 11.
-Much more relevant to his experience and view of conversion is the way this quotation from Job appears in George MacDonald’s Unspoken Sermons, Series One (1867), nr.
+Much more relevant to his experience and view of conversion, however, is the way this quotation from Job appears in George MacDonald’s Unspoken Sermons, Series One (1867), nr.
 2, “The Consuming Fire” –

 ...when we say that God is Love, do we teach men that their fear of him is groundless?
 No. As much as they fear will come upon them, possibly far more.
 But there is something beyond their fear, a divine fate which they cannot withstand ...
 The wrath will consume what they call themselves; so that the selves God made shall appear, coming out with tenfold consciousness of being, an bringing with them all that made the blessedness of the life the men tried to lead without God.
 They will know that now first are they fully themselves. ...
 The death that is in them shall be consumed.

 Lewis included part of this same passage as nr.
 7 in his George Macdonald: An Anthology (1946).

-In the Trinity Term of 1929 : The year must in fact have been 1930, as was discovered almost simultaneously but independently by two Lewis scholars (Andrew Lazo and Alistair McGrath) in 2012.
+In the Trinity Term of 1929 : The year must in fact have been 1930, as was discovered almost simultaneously, but independently and in different ways, by two Lewis scholars (Andrew Lazo and Alister McGrath) in 2012.
 Trinity Term is the last of the three Terms in an academic year in Oxford, covering the late spring and early summer.
 The precise day is now thought to be have been in the first three weeks of June 1930.

 compelle intrare, compel them to come in : Luke 14:23.
 “And the lord said unto the servant, Go out into the highways and hedges, and compel them to come in, that my house may be filled.”